OndrejSladky/kmercamel/README.md

 Examples of computing masked superstrings (`compute` subcommand):
 ```
 kmercamel compute -k 31 -o ms.msfa yourfile[.fa|.fa.gz]              # From a (gziped) fasta file, use "-" for stdin
-kmercamel compute -k 31 -o ms.msfa -S simplitigs.fa                # Faster computation from maximal simplitigs (e.g., Eulertigs)
+kmercamel compute -k 31 -o ms.msfa -S simplitigs.fa                  # Faster computation from simplitigs/unitigs.
 kmercamel compute -k 31 -o ms.msfa -z 2 yourfile.fa                  # Represent only k-mers appearing at least z=2 times
 kmercamel compute -k 31 -o ms.msfa -u yourfile.fa                    # Treat k-mer and its reverse complement as distinct
 kmercamel compute -k 31 -o ms.msfa -M ms-max-one.msfa yourfile.fa    # Also store MS with maximum ones
-kmercamel compute -k 31 -o ms.msfa -a streaming yourfile.fa        # Use streaming instead of greedy for lower memory footprint (likely worse result)
+kmercamel compute -k 31 -o ms.msfa -a [streaming|local] yourfile.fa  # Use a different algorithm instead of BIGREEDY (`greedy`); likely results in longer superstrings
 ```
 If the input file are simplitigs (or eulertigs), the execution can be significantly speeded up by adding the `-S` flag.
-However, note that if `-S` is used with matchtigs, it may result it unnecessarily long outputs, while using it for unitigs may lead to slow down for certain inputs.
+However, note that if `-S` is used with matchtigs (SPSS with repetitions), it may result it unnecessarily long outputs.
+The output will still be correct, but the default masks are not guaranteed to be min-one.

 Examples of optimizing masks:
 ```